c2corg/c2c_ui/README.md

   * remove font-family from icon-activity : the bug diseapper
   * issue come from this font...
 * swiper take to much width : http://localhost:8080/#/waypoints/37355/fr
+* site notice breaks height calc on documents view

 #### Bugs
 * on demo, style on pagination fails
 * "vue/attributes-order" put v-tooltip in first, not recognized as OTHER_ATTR :
      need to update eslint-plugin-vue to 5.4, but it's a dependancies of vue-cli, so wait...

+#### build

+* bulma CSS is in app.css, instead of chunk-vendors.css